G-Node/tonic/docs/quickstart.md

 The `--volume /path/to/labproject.json:/tonic/labproject.json` option places the configuration file (see [Configuration](#configuration) above) into the running container for the service to read.
 The path must be changed to a file on disk with the configuration values.
 The `--volume /path/to/labproject.db:/tonic/labproject.db` option places the database file (see [Configuration](#configuration) above) into the running container for the service to read.
 It is important that the file already exists outside the container, otherwise it will be created as a directory on service startup and the service will fail with an error.

-The `-p 3000:3000` option publishes port 3000 from inside the container to the host system's network (even externally).
+The `--publish 3000:3000` option publishes port 3000 from inside the container to the host system's network (even externally).
 It makes the running container accessible at http://localhost:3000.
-If omitted, the container can be accessed from the container's internal IP address, which can be determined using `docker inspect`.
+If omitted, the container can be accessed from the container's internal IP address, which can be determined using `docker inspect labproject`.

 The output should be similar to the following:
 ```